kelloggm/div-by-zero-checker/INSTRUCTIONS.md

 to compress your design to a finite one.)
 The
 [Checker Framework manual](https://checkerframework.org/manual/#creating-typequals)
 has more information on this if you get stuck.

+  When creating the lattice, you will need to attach annotations to each class:
+  * Every lattice point class should have `@Target({ElementType.TYPE_USE, ElementType.TYPE_PARAMETER})`.
+  * The top of your lattice (and only the top!) should have `@DefaultQualifierInHierarchy`.
+  * Use `@SubtypeOf({Top.class, Other.class, ...})` to indicate direct subtype relationships.
+    If you wouldn't draw those edges in the lattice diagram, you do not need to include them in the subtype list.

 4. Implement error reporting.
 The file `DivByZeroVisitor.java` in the main source directory (`src/main/java/org/checkerframework/checker/dividebyzero`) is responsible for